Mendocino Coast California, USA Travel Guide

 Coastal weather often influences daily activities.

-Allow for spontaneous stops and discoveries.
+Allow for spontaneous stops plus discoveries.

-Different seasons present unique opportunities.
+Different the seasons offer unique opportunities.

 Check local event calendars for festivals.